 As you lay awake at night, unable to sleep, thinking about the never-ending to-do list you have become a slave to since starting up your own business, you may be tempted to indulge in the idea of recruitment.
 Establishing a new enterprise is often a one man (or woman) band type of situation but as the venture develops and brand grows, you’re going to need a few extra pairs of hands.
 This can be a time and cost-heavy process so it’s important to get your timing right.

 Starting or expanding your workforce, whether it’s by multiple staff members or one additional employee, is a process that needs some careful consideration.
-It may certainly be the development Knowing when to start building your workforceyou need to continue growing your business, sure, but it will also bring about a whole host of changes that you will need to adapt to.
+It may certainly be the development you need to continue growing your business, sure, but it will also bring about a whole host of changes that you will need to adapt to.
 Your management, budget and engagement processes will likely undergo a serious overhaul so just make sure you’re fully prepared.

 As well as implementing big changes, first-time or additional employment can be an extremely exciting process.
 Taking on new staff members means you gain a whole new body of skills, contacts and ideas for you to capitalise on and help you increase all-important output and productivity.
 Every business will reach the ‘right time’ of its own accord because growth is unique to every different company and only you know when this feels right but we’re here to help you recognise the sure signs.